quyphong91/GitHubRepos/README.md

 # GitHubRepos
-Get list of repository from provided username
 This is my very first simple repository
+Get list of repository on GitHub from provided username Use `githubrepos.py 'username'` to get the list